vermaaarti/Performance-Planning-Application/README.md

   5. When the status gets 'Approved' the approver should not be able to see the record of employee's.
   6. Approver will be able to see the 'Send Back' button which will change the approveStatus from 'Assigned'(default) to 'Unassigned' and the statusOfPlanning to 'draft' from 'InProgress' from the EmployeeMaster Table.

+ In this application there are two different approvers:-

+ Based on this approvers four possibilities are there Suppose we have two approvers, approver A and approver B

+ 1. There can be only A approver for the employees.
+ 2. There can be only B approver for the employees.
+ 3. There can be both A and B approvers for the employees.
+ 4. There can be only A approver or only B approver as both approver for the employees.

+ Challenges I have faced while creating this application:-

+ 1. To show employee records when both the approvers are same.
+ 2. To show employee records when first approver has approved and it is assigned to second approver.